mgomezdev1/critter-caravan/README.md

 # Running Critter Caravan

 You will find the instructions to run each of the submodules in their respective READMEs.
-But as a quick note; you will need *PHP v8 and Laravel v11* to run the Server, and you will need *Unity v6* to run the client.
+But as a quick note; you will need **PHP v8** and **Laravel v11** to run the server, and you will need **Unity v6** to run the client.

-We do not currently distribute native executables for either of the submodules.
+We do not currently distribute precompiled executables for either of the submodules.